mkkellogg/Core/README.md

 Dynamic versions of the above libraries are required.

 ## Building
 Standard CMake build is currently supported.

+#### External Libraries
 You will need to modify the locations of the Assimp and DevIL libraries in CMakeLists.txt.
-The relevant variables are DEVIL_DIR, ASSIMP_SRC_DIR, and ASSIMP_BUILD_DIR.
+The relevant variables are DEVIL_DIR, ASSIMP_INCLUDE_DIR, and ASSIMP_BUILD_DIR.

+**Important:** Currently only version 3.1.1 of the Asset Import Library works 100% correctly with animations, so you'll want to make sure you either build or install that version if the animations feature is necessary for you.

+#### OpenGL & Linux
+In order for CMake to find your OpenGL installation on some Linux distributions, it may be necessary to run the following command to install the Mesa development packages:

+     sudo apt-get install libgl1-mesa-dev